Roles API

 Related APIs

-- Taxonomies API - Assign roles to taxonomies to control knowledge access
+- Taxonomy API - Assign roles to taxonomies to control knowledge access

 - Spaces API - Generate role-bound tokens for users